 But in the 1960s and early ‘70s, America went through many changes, and these changes affected how movies were made, including Westerns.
 Realism began to displace romanticism, and Westerns became more cynical and critical of the motives and actions of frontier lawmen, settlers, Christian missionaries, government agents, and the U.S. Army.
 Westerns reflected the times in which they were made.

-And – finally – Hollywood woke up and began employing Native Americans, instead of Caucasians who wore wigs and brown skin cream.
+And – finally – Hollywood began employing Native Americans, instead of Caucasians who wore wigs and brown skin cream.

 I’ve once again blathered on far too long.
 Let’s get to the good stuff.
 As promised, here are my top ten favorite Westerns.
-All of them can be considered Revisionist Westerns:
+All of them can be considered Revisionist Westerns.
+(One favorite NOT in this list is HUD, starring Paul Newman, and based on the book Horseman, Pass By by Larry McMurtry.
+Although revisionist in nature, the setting is the contemporary West.
+I feel this brilliant flick deserves a separate category.)

 9. THE APPALOOSA (1966): Marlon Brando portrays a Mexican-American buffalo hunter trying to recapture a beloved, stolen horse.
-I haven’t seen it in years, but I remember it as a minor gem with lots of atmosphere (it still hasn’t been released on DVD, for some dumb reason).
+I haven’t seen it in years, but I remember it as a minor gem with lots of atmosphere.
 A highlight is a great arm wrestling scene with live scorpions on the table.
 Unrelated to Appaloosa (2008) with Ed Harris.

 8. WILL PENNY (1968): Charlton Heston called this his favorite film.
 He plays a loner cowboy whose mountain cabin has been “borrowed” by a young widow and her son.
 Beautiful scenery, with excellent supporting cast, especially bad guys Donald Pleasance and Bruce Dern.
 A little old-fashioned, but revisionist due to an unusual ending.